 7. Be broad-structured and decentralized

 YWAM is broad-structured and diverse, yet integrated.
 We are a global family of ministries held together by shared purpose, vision, values and relationship.
 We believe that structures should serve the people and the purposes of God.
-Every ministry at every level has the privilege and responsibility of accountability to a circle of elders, with overall international accountability to the YWAM Global Leadership Forum.
+Every ministry at every level has the privilege and responsibility of accountability to a circle of elders, with overall international spiritual accountability to the YWAM Global Leadership Forum.

 8. Be international and interdenominational